Divorce Attorneys in Kane County

 When dealing with child-related matters, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) sets the rules for jurisdiction based on the child's "home state."
 Matters involving different venues and jurisdiction are complex and require the counsel of an experienced attorney to ensure proper filings.
 Attorney Matt Shaw is highly experienced in handling venue and jurisdiction changes.
 He has even published on the subject.
 We will make sure that your case is handled in the proper court and that your interests are protected throughout the process.

-Contact Our Skilled Kane County Divorce Lawyers
+Contact Our Skilled Kane County, Illinois Divorce Lawyers

-If you are concerned about which venue or jurisdiction will hear your case, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
-We will examine the circumstances of your divorce or dispute and discuss your legal options.
+If you are concerned about which venue or jurisdiction will hear your case, contact our firm by calling 630-584-5550 to arrange a free consultation.
+Our St. Charles, IL divorce attorneys examine the circumstances of your divorce or dispute and discuss your legal options.
 Whether or not a change of venue or jurisdiction is warranted, we have the skill and experience to advocate effectively for your interests in court.
-From our main office in St. Charles, our lawyers handle divorce and family law cases throughout Northern Illinois including Kane, DuPage, DeKalb and Kendal Counties.